-Fortunately, there is a growing community of surrogates around the world.
-If you’re interested in connecting with a fellow surrogate, all you need to do today is go online.
+If you’re interested in connecting with a fellow surrogate, all you need to do is go online.
 There are plenty of surrogacy support groups for you to join and learn from, no matter where you are in your surrogacy journey.
-In addition to people you can talk to live and through forums, you’ll find plenty of resources on the internet to help you find intended parents and learn more about the surrogacy process.

-However, it’s important to remember to contact a surrogacy professional in addition to these online support groups.
-While these groups will be helpful for connecting with other surrogates, not all of the information posted online may be completely accurate or apply to your own surrogacy situation.
+However, it’s important to contact a surrogacy agency and talk to a surrogacy professional to get accurate information.
+While these groups can help you connect with other surrogates, not all the information posted online may be applicable to your surrogacy situation.

 This online forum of surrogates, intended parents and egg donors provides a wide range of views about every part of the surrogacy process.
-You’ll find forums where you can ask questions and read responses from those who have been through the process, informative articles about surrogacy and a listing of surrogacy classifieds, including ads from intended parents seeking a prospective surrogate.
+You’ll find forums where you can ask questions and read responses from those who have been through the process, and informative articles about surrogacy.

 This is another online resource where you can connect with former and current surrogates to learn more about the process.
 In addition to listing classifieds and holding conversations in the message boards, the site also provides examples of surrogate contracts and informational Q&A articles from surrogacy experts.

 The website provides prospective surrogates and intended parents a chance to find each other and to connect with surrogacy professionals.
 Prospective and former surrogates can share their stories through blog posts, as well.

 With over 4,000 members, the closed group is the largest community of surrogates and intended parents on the social media platform.
 Join the group to read others’ stories about surrogacy and ask any questions you may have.

 The closed group is another way to connect with surrogates and intended parents in a confidential, direct way.

 This group is designed to match intended parents and prospective surrogates.